Grills logo.Grills

 I love cool outdoor gadgets, so I was ecstatic when BioLite reached out saying they’d like to send me a FirePit+ to review, especially when I saw those magic words: “New” and “Upgraded.”
 Oh, and we can’t forget the “Bluetooth App.”

-So, let’s take my new toy for a test drive and see what makes it tick.
-I’ll unbox it and assemble it for you, go over the features and benefits, uncover some honest pros and cons, and then show you how well it works.
-In the end, I’ll give you my final verdict and tell you whether it’s worth the money and if you need one in your life.
+So read on as I take you through how I took my new toy for a test drive and see what makes it tick.
+I unbox and assemble it for you, review the features and benefits, uncover some honest pros and cons, and then show you how well it works.
+Ultimately, I will give you my final verdict and tell you whether it’s worth the money and if you need one in your life.

 Stick with me, friends.
 Pit’s about to get real.